vbookshelf/Mammogram-Mass-Analyzer/README.md

 # Mammogram Mass Analyzer
 This is a free desktop computer aided diagnosis (CAD) tool that uses computer vision to detect and localize masses on full field digital mammograms.
 It's a flask app that's running on the desktop.
-Internally there are two Yolov5L ensembled models that were trained on data from the VinDR-Mammo dataset.
+Internally there are two Yolov5L ensembled models that were trained on data from the VinDr-Mammo dataset.
 The model ensemble has a validation accuracy of 0.65 and a validation recall of 0.63.

 [ REPO UNDER CONSTRUCTION ]